Deni Taveras: Political involvement

 After earning her master's degree, Taveras worked for the United States Environmental Protection Agency.
 Her concern for environmental issues prompted her to lead efforts to ban both fracking and styrofoam in her county.
 She became involved with Dominicans 2000, a group of Dominicans seeking to make community change through political action.

 From 2011 to 2013, Taveras worked as the chief of staff for state senator Victor R. Ramirez.

 Taveras made her first run for public office in 2014 for the Prince George's County Council in District 2, seeking to succeed councilmember Will Campos, who ran for the Maryland House of Delegates in District 47B.
 During her primary campaign, Taveras sought to win over Hispanic voters and received endorsements from Campos, County Executive Rushern Baker, and state delegate Joseline Peña-Melnyk.
 She won the Democratic primary in June 2014, edging out state delegate Doyle Niemann by six votes.
 After the ballots were counted, Neimann requested a recount but it did not change the vote difference.
 Taveras was unopposed in the general election.

 Prince George's County Council

 Taveras was sworn into the Prince George's County Council on December 1, 2014, making her the first Latina elected to the council.
 She was re-elected in 2018 after narrowly winning the Democratic primary against Hyattsville mayor Candace Hollingsworth.
 In December 2020, the council voted to elect Taveras to serve as its vice chair.

 In September 2021, Taveras, termed out of running for a third term on the Prince George's County Council, announced that she would for the Maryland House of Delegates in District 47B in 2022.
 She won the Democratic primary on July 19, 2022, receiving 52.6 percent of the vote in the Democratic primary election.

 In the legislature

 Taveras was sworn into the Maryland House of Delegates on January 11, 2023.
 She is a member of the House Health and Government Operations Committee.

 Political positions

-Development initiatives
+Education

+In February 2025, Taveras spoke in support of a bill that would require require public schools to teach age-appropriate health education that included sexual orientation, family, and gender identity courses, saying that such courses would have helped her understand her first menstrual cycle.